 Add the child’s name to the bag by following the directions on the package of Heat’n Bond Lite.
 Trace and cut out the letters of your child’s name, peel off the paper off the back of the letters, and iron your child’s name onto one of the outer fabric rectangles.
 (Be careful when placing the name to not be too close to the edges so you do not sew over it when making the zipper pouch.)
 Then sew the name down onto the fabric.

 Grab one of your lining rectangles and one of your outer fabric rectangles and your zipper.
 You are going to make a sandwich as shown above.
 The right sides of your fabrics will face inward.
 Pin them together.

 Using the zipper foot on your sewing machine, sew down along the zipper of the pinned side of fabrics.

 When you are done sewing, pull your fabrics together on one side (as shown) and iron them down flat.

 Make a sandwich like before, but this time on the other side of the zipper.
-Make sure your outer fabrics are one side and the lining fabric are on the other.
+Make sure your outer fabrics are on one side and the lining fabric is on the other.
 Pin it together and then sew it down just like we did for the other side.

 Pin it together, matching the sides as best you can.
 And make sure the zipper teeth are pinned down towards the lining fabric.

-Sew all the way around leaving at least a 3-4 inch whole at the bottom of the lining fabric.
+Sew all the way around leaving at least a 3-4 inch hole at the bottom of the lining fabric.
 Clip the corners and any extra zipper ends when you are done sewing.

 Turn it right side out.
 I like to use a pointy tool to get all the corners nice and turned out to a point.